connervieira/Optic/DOCUMENTATION.md

 # Documentation

-This document exlains how to install, setup, and use Optic and Optic Pro.
+This document explains how to install, setup, and use Optic and Optic Pro.

 ## Support